 Fifth disease is spread by respiratory droplets, which means your child can catch the disease by inhaling the cough or sneeze of an infected person.
-Since kids are most infectious before the onset of the rash, it’s perfectly okay to send them to day care with the rash, since they’re not really contagious at that point.
+Since kids are most infectious before the onset of the rash, it’s perfectly okay to send him or her to day care with the rash, since he or she isn't really contagious at that point.

 What’s the best way to treat fifth disease in babies?

 Keep your child as comfortable as you can.
-Most kids don’t really feel sick with fifth disease, but if your baby or toddler has a fever or seems uncomfortable, you can give him acetaminophen (Tylenol).
-(Call your doctor or pharmacist to determine the proper dose based on your child’s weight.)
+Most kids don’t really feel sick with fifth disease, but if baby or toddler has a fever or seems uncomfortable, you can give him or her acetaminophen (Tylenol).
+Call your doctor or pharmacist to determine the proper dose based on your child’s weight.

-What can I do to prevent my baby from getting fifth disease?
+What can I do to prevent baby from getting fifth disease?